vitessio/website/content/en/blog/2020-11-30-how-to-deploy-django.md

 * Kubernetes access (minikube, GKE)
 * Support for Django ORM via [Vitess](https://github.com/vitessio/vitess/blob/d234083743d1cc9757ef673bf89be1a4a299b0b0/support/django/README.md)

-For this example, we’re using GKE and the Kubernetes cluster already created.
+For this example, we’re using GKE with an existing Kubernetes cluster.
 You can also do this via minikube locally.

 Once the operator launches with an [example](https://github.com/askdba/vitess_frameworks/blob/main/django/operator/operator.yaml) backend database, let’s call it a “weatherapp”,we will create an initial weather database using the operator.
 The following section includes these steps: